myVortexServersNetworks/junk-header-remover/README.md

 == Requirements ===

-To have this plugin to fuction, your wordpress version must be at least 5.4.2 or greater.
+To have this plugin to fuction, your wordpress version must be at least 5.4.2